HaniyaMasood/arbisoft-metrics-jira/README.md

 1. **Download the folder**:

-   Create .env file and use .env.example to get the env varaibaled and add your Jira API token
+   Create .env file and use .env.example to get the env variables and add your Jira API token

    ```bash
    touch .env